tomwolfe/metamorphic-core/README.md

 - **LLM Orchestration Layer**: Infrastructure for managing interactions with various LLMs.
 - **Knowledge Graph**: Repository for ethical principles, analysis data, and system knowledge.
 - **CI/CD Integration**: Automation for quality assurance processes.
+- **Security Scanning**: Basic integration with OWASP ZAP for security vulnerability detection.

-**Note**: While the system is not yet capable of fully autonomous software generation, it currently functions as an advanced AI-powered code analysis and ethical validation framework.
+**Note**: While the system is not yet capable of fully autonomous software generation, it currently functions as an advanced AI-powered code analysis and ethical validation framework with basic security scanning capabilities.

 ---